suvarna-sumanth/Instaread-Self-Service/README.md

 - **WordPress Plugin Generation**: Automatically generate and build a complete, ready-to-install WordPress plugin for a specific partner via GitHub Actions.
 - **Save & Share**: Persists demo configurations to a database (Firebase Firestore) and generates unique, shareable links for each demo.
 - **Dashboard**: A central dashboard to view, manage, and delete all created demos, sorted by the most recently updated.
+- **Installation Notifications**: Receive real-time in-app and email notifications when a partner installs the player script.

 ## Tech Stack